 - For every contraction (tzimtzum), another part expands.

-- Tzimtzum means not taking up all the space, creating space for others, and thereby creating space to co-exist.
-This differs essentially fromthe concept of self-effacement, since the individual is not subsumed and does not disappear.
+- Creating space for others, thereby creating space to co-exist.
+This differs essentially from the concept of self-effacement, which involves the individual being subsumed.

-- Tzimtzumis dynamic.
-Sometimes there is tzimtzum, and sometimes there is extension or expansion.
+- Tzimtzum is dynamic.
+Sometimes there is contraction, sometimes there is extension or expansion.
 No single constant force controls the other.